linode/go-metadata/README.md

 ### Basic Example

-The follow sample shows a simple Go project that initializes a new metadata client and retrieves various information about the current Linode.
+The following sample shows a simple Go project that initializes a new metadata client and retrieves various information about the current Linode.

 ```go